izabekovaisha/JavaBistro/README.md

 ## User Stories

-[Click](https://github.com/users/izabekovaisha/projects/6) to view the guiding user stories.
+[Click](https://github.com/users/izabekovaisha/projects/7/views/1) to view the guiding user stories.

-## With these modifications, the Car Dealership Application offers an enhanced experience for managing vehicle inventory and facilitating sales and leasing transactions efficiently.
+## Java Bistro is designed to empower café owners with the tools they need to efficiently manage their establishments and deliver exceptional dining experiences to their customers.